manuelftech/ai-vr-control/README.md

 ### 4. Configure and Run the Unity Engine application
 * The Unity Engine acts as the client and needs to know where your locally running HTTP services are located.
-* Ensure that your operating system environment variables are accessible within the Unity environment (this may require specific configuration depending on your OS and Unity version).
+* Ensure that your operating system environment variables are accessible within the Unity environment.
 * Set the following system environment variables before launching the Unity Editor:
     *   **`VR_TEMPLATE_API_ENDPOINT`**: Points to the local Python service template endpoint (e.g., http://localhost:5000/vr-state/transform-template).
     *   **`VR_STATE_API_ENDPOINT`**: Points to the local Python service state endpoint (e.g., http://localhost:5000/vr-state/session-states).